RaptaG/Modlist/README.md

 The following mods are for Quality of Life improvements, tweaks to the vanilla game and new features, all friendly to vanilla Minecraft's behaviour.
 Also, all of the mods are client-side, meaning they will work everywhere, even on servers!

+### Why isn't this list a modpack?

+There are 2 reasons for that:

+- I don't have the time to keep a modpack up-to-date with the latest mod versions

+- These mods can't form a modpack by themselfes they way I want it to.
+[Fabulously Optimized](https://www.curseforge.com/minecraft/modpacks/fabulously-optimized/) or (not suggested) [OptiFabric](https://www.curseforge.com/minecraft/mc-mods/optifabric) with [OptiFine](https://optifine.net/downloads) are needed for performance and needed QoL improvements (except from the existing ones)

 ## Mods